New Zealand. 2014.

-Director/Screenplay – Gerald Johnstone, Producer – Luke Sharpe, Photography – Simon Riera, Music – Mahuia Bridgman-Cooper, Visual Effects Supervisor – Matthew Westbrooke, Makeup & Effects – Jacinta Driver, Production Design – Jane Bucknell & Anya Whitlock.
+Director/Screenplay – Gerard Johnstone, Producer – Luke Sharpe, Photography – Simon Riera, Music – Mahuia Bridgman-Cooper, Visual Effects Supervisor – Matthew Westbrooke, Makeup & Effects – Jacinta Driver, Production Design – Jane Bucknell & Anya Whitlock.
 Production Company – Semi-Professional/The New Zealand Film Commission.

 Morgana O’Reilly (Kylie Bucknell), Rima Te Wiata (Miriam Bucknell), Glen-Paul Waru (Amos), Cameron Rhodes (Dennis McRandle), Ross Harper (Graeme), Mick Innes (Mads Kraglund), Millen Baird (Officer Grayson), Bruce Hopkins (Office Carson), Wallace Chapman (Hollis)

 After being arrested for an attempted burglary of an ATM, Kylie Bucknell is sentenced to eighteen months home detention at her mother’s house in the tiny New Zealand town of Bulford.
 Driven crazy by the boredom and having to deal with her mother, Kylie begins to hear things.
 She starts to believe in her mother’s stories of there being a ghost in the house.
 Aided by her case officer Amos, who doubles as a ghost hunter, she thinks that the spirit of Lizzie Chalmers, who was murdered when the house was a psychiatric institution, is trying to reach out and find her killer.

 The New Zealand-made ghost story has not had a particularly happy history on film.
 Not that there is a vast representative body of films to select from, however the universal disappointments we have include the almost entirely forgotten likes of Mr Wrong (1985) and The Returning (1991), Peter Jackson’s miscalculated comedy The Frighteners (1996) and David Blyth’s anaemic Ghost Bride (2013), while the following year NZ also produced the quickly forgettable The Dead Room (2015).
 Housebound seems to be one effort that is changing that and generated some extremely favourable press in its tour of major international genre film festivals.
 The film represents a directorial debut for Gerard Johnstone.